Symbionese Liberation Army

-Beliefs and symbols
+Ideology and symbols

-In their manifesto "Symbionese Liberation Army Declaration of Revolutionary War & the Symbionese Program", co-founders Donald DeFreeze and Patricia "Mizmoon" Soltysik wrote: "The name 'symbionese' is taken from the word symbiosis and we define its meaning as a body of dissimilar bodies and organisms living in deep and loving harmony and partnership in the best interest of all within the body."
+In their manifesto "Symbionese Liberation Army Declaration of Revolutionary War & the Symbionese Program", co-founders Donald DeFreeze and Patricia "Mizmoon" Soltysik wrote:

+The name 'symbionese' is taken from the word symbiosis and we define its meaning as a body of dissimilar bodies and organisms living in deep and loving harmony and partnership in the best interest of all within the body.

 They intended the political symbiosis to encompass the unity of all left-wing struggles: feminist, anti-racist, anti-capitalist, and others.
 They wanted all races, genders, and ages to fight together in a left-wing united front, and to live together peacefully.

 The group adopted a seven-headed SLA hydra-like cobra symbol, using it as a logo.
 The SLA featured this image on their publications.

+History

+Formation: DeFreeze escapes prison

+The SLA formed after the escape from prison by Donald DeFreeze, who took the name "General Field Marshal Cinque".
+He had been serving five years to life for robbing a prostitute.
+DeFreeze took the name Cinque from the leader of the slave rebellion that took over the slave ship Amistad in 1839.

+DeFreeze escaped from Soledad State Prison on March 5, 1973, by walking away while on work duty in a boiler room located outside the perimeter fence.

+Some sources have suggested that DeFreeze was an informant from 1967 to 1969 for the Public Disorder Intelligence Unit of the Los Angeles Police Department.